htmlbanjo/disco-courier/README.md

 | `courier --output=json --start=4 --results=1 conversations`         | writes entry #4 in conversations to /data/conversations.json                                                 |
 | `courier --output=db --results=2 items.consumable`                  | generates a seed file for an "Items_consumable" table, and populates it with the first two consumable items. |
 | `courier --output=read --results=4 actors.skill conversations.task` | prints the first four results for both actors that are a skill, and conversations representing a task.       |

+Note this is not raw output: each command passes through an extensive templating system that can be customized to taste.

 #### Entities and groups